Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: A Parametric Inference Technique for Diffusion Processes

 where $\mathcal{L}_j\varphi = f_j\cdot\nabla\varphi + \frac{1}{2}G_j:\nabla\nabla\varphi$, and the functions $f_j$ and $G_j$ are fixed by the considered parametrization \eqref{eq:parameterization}. \end{definition}

 The derivation of \eqref{eq:param:lsp} above is rigorous for any $\phi\in V_n$, since in that case both It{\^o}'s formula and Fubini's theorem (see e.g.\ \cite[Ch.\ III.$23$]{Bauer2001_eng}) are indeed applicable.
-Moreover, the reason for considering only bounded functions is due to the fact that this not only ensures all expectations to be finite but, more importantly, will also yield favorable properties of the estimation procedure when confronted with a weak perturbation.
-Finally, it is important to note that $V_n$ is typically not empty.
-Take for example the case where all $f_j$ and $G_j$ are continuous functions satisfying polynomial growth conditions, respectively.
+Moreover, the reason for considering only bounded functions is due to the fact that this not only ensures all expectations to be finite but, more importantly, will also yield favourable properties of the estimation procedure when confronted with weak perturbations.
+Finally, it is important to note that $V_n$ is typically nonempty.
+To see this, consider for example the case that all $f_j$ and $G_j$ are continuous functions satisfying polynomial growth conditions, respectively.
 Then the function $\exp{(-\norm{x}_2^2)}p(x)$, where $p$ is an arbitrary polynomial, is an admissible function for example.
 We also remark that the set of admissible functions $V_n$ defined in \eqref{eq:def:admissible} might not be the largest possible class.
 It is, however, sufficient for our purposes since we only need one element in $V_n$ to define the estimator $\hat\theta$.